juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Time and sales can show volume, transactions and number of shares flowing though
 - Prepare 4 order windows ready to buy before market opens.
 Buy and switch to hotkey when there's value at market open.
 - Use hotkey for enter, exit, stop and cancel orders
-- For Gap and Go, Momentun trades, open order window and enter with mouse click.
+- For Gap and Go, Momentum trades, open order window and enter with mouse click.
 Once entered in the trade, use hotkeys to optimize profit
 - Favorite key: sell half the position at bid/ask price
 - Some other hotkeys include set stop at breakeven/average cost, price - 11cent, price - 21 cent, price - 31 cent etc...